-The USC Foundation has developed the One Day Seminar to offer backflow prevention assembly testers and cross-connection control program specialists an opportunity to be refreshed on current field test procedures and cross-connection control topics.
+The USC Foundation has developed the Webinar series to offer backflow prevention assembly testers and cross-connection control program specialists an opportunity to be refreshed on current field test procedures and cross-connection control topics.
 Furthermore, all attendees will be eligible for continuing education units (CEU’s).

-Attending the one-day seminar may also help fulfill a student’s requirements for CEU’s.
+Attending the a Webinar may also help fulfill a student’s requirements for CEU’s.
 Many attendees who attend a USC Foundation training course follow it up by taking a certification exam from a local health/water department or from a national organization.
 Many of these certification organizations require that the student complete a number of contact hours to maintain their certification year after year.
-As mentioned above, attendees at the one-day seminar will be eligible for 0.6 CEU’s, the equivalent of 6 contact hours.
+As mentioned above, attendees at a Seminar/Webinar will be eligible for CEU's and which vary from 0.3 to 0.6 CEUs, which is equivalent to 3 to 6 contact hours.

 Using the service GoToWebinar the Foundation makes available its seminars to anyone with a Internet connection and a computer or mobile device.

 Those attendees who wish to participate via the webinar will receive a link after registering for the course.
 Pricing will remain the same whether the attendee chooses to participate via the webinar or attends the class in person.

 USC Foundation policy is that each person viewing the webinar must register.
 Only registered participants will receive CEU certificates.

 System Requirements (For a list of complete system requirements click here):

 Internet | Connection must be DSL speeds or better